 The only real difference I can see between a speed camera and a police officer holding a radar gun is that the latter will capture many fewer violators.
 We can also reframe the issue from the point of view of the potential victim of a traffic law violator — how has one person’s “privacy” infringed upon their rights?

 This entry was posted on Friday, April 24th, 2009 at 3:25 pm and is filed under Roads, Traffic Culture.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.